SalmaLaabdallaoui/Salma-s-kitchen/README.md

 After extracting the repository, and placing the Pocketbase executable in the newsletter-backend folder, open VS Code, or other code editor and open the project folder, preferrably VS Code.
 Follow these steps to set up and run the project:

 - First, navigate to the 'File' menu in VSCode, then click on 'Open Folder' and open the extracted GitHub folder.
-After that, open a new terminal window and execute the following lines of code one by one (copy then paste the first line of code after (```bash) , press enter, then copy and paste the next line of code, following the instructions until the end).
+After that, open a new terminal window and execute the following lines of code one by one (copy then paste the first line of code after (```bash) , press enter, then copy and paste the next line of code, following the instructions until the end)..

 ## **🚀 Installation Instructions for Mac**